tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 }
 ```

-Empty object is returned for environments with no events.
+An empty object is returned for environments with no events.
 Environment availability is cached, and the response time does not depend on the number of events in an environment.

 ## Get Environment Metadata API

 `GET https://<environmentFqdn>/metadata?api-version=2016-12-12`

-Returns environment metadata for a given search span.
+The Get Environments Metadata API returns environment metadata for a given search span.
 Metadata is returned as a set of property references.

 Input payload structure:
 * Search span clause (mandatory).